1936 San Francisco State Staters football team

 The 1936 San Francisco State States football team represented San Francisco State College—now known as San Francisco State University—as an independent during the 1936 college football season.
 Led by second-year co-head coaches Dan Farmer and Hal Hardin, San Francisco State compiled a record of 2–3–1 and was outscored by its opponents 106 to 41.
-The team played home games at a new stadium in 1936, Roberts Field in San Francisco.
+The team played home games at a new stadium in 1936, Roberts Field in San Francisco, which was actually the old ballpark Recreation Park, converted for football.
 Although the "Gator" was voted to be the mascot for the team in 1931, local newspaper articles called the team the "Staters" from 1935 through 1940.